 How are architects uniquely positioned to addresses these questions?

 Participants discover how to analyze a site and assess a communities’ needs.
 They explore precedents to see what architecture can accomplish.
 They learn to make legible architectural drawings and models and to articulate their ideas.
 And, they put into practice creative problem-solving strategies that will benefit them across disciplines.

 By broadening each participant’s understanding of architectural design, we aim to inspire more young people to influence positive change in their communities, as active citizens or future professional designers.

 We’re inviting you to design with us!

 Our Saturday Sequence emphasizes the problem-solving skills central to the architectural design process.
-Work both independently and collaboratively to find innovative solutions to specific challenges, and learn how to create architectural drawings and models.
+Participants work both independently and collaboratively to find innovative solutions to specific challenges, and learn how to create architectural drawings and models.
 Each year, the sequence focuses on a particular topic, such as sustainability or computational design, and challenges involve Pittsburgh sites whenever possible.
-Classes are taught 9:30 - 12:30 on-campus by young professionals from the Pittsburgh area and Carnegie Mellon architecture students.
+Classes are taught 9:30am - 12:30pm on the CMU campus by young professionals from the Pittsburgh area and upper-level Carnegie Mellon School of Architecture students.